linode/docs/docs/guides/development/python/mock-testing-python-unittest-library/index.md

     {{</ file >}}

-You need to import the `unittest` functionality to perform the test, the ability to use the `patch()` decorator, MagicMock as an object replacement (see the previous section for details), and the file under test (not the class file, but the file that is actually using the object).
+You need to import the `unittest` functionality to perform the test.
+The `mock` package provides the ability to use the `patch()` decorator, and MagicMock as an object replacement.
+You also need access to the file under test (not the class file, but the file that is actually using the object).
+To use `@patch()` you need to specify:

-You need to specify the name of the file, `UseMyClass`, the name of the class,`MyClass`, and the name of the method, `Hello`, that you want to patch in the file that you are testing.
+You need to specify the name of the file, `UseMyClass`, the name of the class,`MyClass`, and the name of the method, `Hello`.
 It’s important to pass this information as a string so that your error message contains information that can help you identify the source of the error.

-In order to use a mock (`mockHello` in this case), provide an entry for it as part of the call to the test method.
+In order to use a mock (`mockHello` in this case), provide a parameter for it as part of the call to the test method.
 This example actually demonstrates that you’re using a `MagicMock` as a replacement for `MyClass.Hello()` by making various assertions.
 So, until you actually call `SayHello()`, `mockHello` hasn’t been called to replace it.
 Once you do call `SayHello()` in the code, you can begin using the various `MagicMock` features to determine how the mocking functionality performed.

 The code provides two print statements to ensure that the code has run as expected.
-A successful run doesn't output any information except a the eventual success message, which may not always be as helpful as you’d like it to be.
+A successful run doesn't output any information except a success message.
+The success message may not contain as much information as you may need for debugging.
 The last two lines of code in the file start the testing process.
 There are several methods to start a test.

 1. At the command line type `python TestUseMyClass.py` and press **Enter**.
 The test output is shown below: